steveblue/angular2-rollup/README.md

 ## How do I update my project to the latest versions of Angular?

-After you have finished updating the `package.json`, run the following command:
+After you have finished updating the `package.json`, run the following commands:

+- `$ ngr update --angularVersion 5.0.0`
 - `$ npm run clean:install`